neondatabase/website/content/docs/introduction.md

 ---
-title: Introduction to Neon
+title: Neon documentation
 ---

 Neon is open-source serverless Postgres built for the cloud.
 Neon separates compute and storage to offer modern developer features such as autoscaling, branching, bottomless storage, and more.

-## New to Neon?
+## Get started

 Refer to our _Get started_ documentation to get up and running with Neon in just a few minutes.
 You will learn how to: